University of Minnesota Procedure

 2. Determine whether research is "proprietary" or "restricted."

-If grant administrators find restrictive clauses, they will determine whether the clauses fit into the "proprietary" or "restricted" categories:
+If GCOs find restrictive clauses, they will determine whether the clauses fit into the "proprietary" or "restricted" categories:

 Proprietary research: Industrially-sponsored research that uses the sponsor's proprietary information or results in intellectual property for which the sponsor has an option to an exclusive license.
 These sponsors often request restrictions on who can discuss the research and under what circumstances.
 They also may prohibit publication of confidential company information or ask the researcher to delay publication of research results so that they can review the material for proprietary information or take steps to secure intellectual property rights to possible inventions.

-Restricted research: Research that is restricted in who can work on the project or how and when the researchers can discuss the results of the project.
-This type of research includes projects that are labeled as "sensitive but unclassified" by the sponsor.
+Restricted research: Research that restricts who can work on the project or how and when the researchers can disseminate their results.
+This type of research includes projects whose results are labeled as "sensitive but unclassified," “controlled unclassified,” or “export controlled” by the sponsor.

-Principal investigators seeking to conduct restricted research must request an exemption from the Openness in Research policy.
+Principal investigators seeking to conduct restricted research must request an exception from the Openness in Research policy.

-3. If the research falls within the definition of restricted research, the grant administrator alerts the principal investigator.
+3. If the research falls within the definition of restricted research, the GCO alerts the principal investigator, the Export Controls and Research Security team in Research Integrity and Compliance, and others as appropriate.

-Grant administrators are responsible for informing the principal investigator about the open research policy and procedures for requesting an exemption if it becomes necessary.
+GCOs and Research Integrity and Compliance are responsible for informing the principal investigator about the open research policy and procedures for requesting an exception if it becomes necessary.

 4. Negotiate to remove or amend restrictive clauses.